Level 1 vs Level 2 EV Charging: Key Differences, Costs & Which One to Choose

 Level 1 and Level 2 chargers differ in setup, speed, and convenience — here’s how they look in a typical home garage.

 Switching to an electric vehicle (EV) isn’t just about saving on fuel — it’s about taking a step toward a cleaner, quieter, and more sustainable world.
-But once you bring your shiny new EV home, one big question pops up: How will you charge it?
+But once you bring your EV home, one big question quickly comes up: How will you charge it?

-For most new EV owners, the choice boils down to two home-charging options: Level 1 and Level 2 charging.
-While they sound similar, their performance, cost, and convenience differ dramatically.
-Let’s explore what sets them apart and help you decide which fits your lifestyle.
+For most new EV owners, the choice comes down to two home-charging options: Level 1 and Level 2 charging.
+While they sound similar, their speed, cost, and convenience differ a lot.
+Let’s look at what sets them apart and help you decide which one best fits your lifestyle.

 🔌 What Is Level 1 EV Charging?